usnistgov/fireflow/STANDARD.md

 * {X..Y}: comma-separated integers between X and Y (inclusive) in any order
 * endian: `1,2,3,4` or `4,3,2,1`
 * octet: any multiple of 8 between 8 and 64 (inclusive)
-* f32: any valid f32 number except for +/- infinity and NaN
+* f32: any f32 value except +/- infinity and NaN
-* f64: any valid f64 number except for +/- infinity and NaN
+* f64: any f64 value except +/- infinity and NaN

 Notes:
 1. For ASCII, *$BYTEORD* does not matter. `fireflow` will still read it to